ymuichiro/quick_learning_symbol_en/05_mosaic.md

   supplyMutable: false, transferable: false, restrictable: false, revokable: false }
 ```
-Specify availability of supply changes, Transferability to third parties, application of Mosaic Global Restrictions and revocability from the issuer are permitted.
+Permissions of supply changes, transferability to third parties, application of Mosaic Global Restrictions and revocability from the issuer can be specified.
-This field cannot be changed later.
+Once set these properties cannot be changed at a later date.

 #### Divisibility

-Divisibility determines to what number of decimal places the quantity is to be measured.
+Divisibility determines to what number of decimal places the quantity can be measured.
 Data is held as integer values.

 divisibility:0 = 1
 divisibility:1 = 1.0